1.State Street SPDR Bloomberg Convertible Securities ETF

 Cons:

-- Lower yield compared to other investments
+- Lower 5-year return compared to one-year

 3.Vanguard Total Bond Market ETF